Costinha: Club career

+Early career

 Costinha was born in Lisbon to an Angolan father, who had immigrated to the Portuguese capital in the 1960s.
-In the summer of 1997, after four years in the third division, he caught the interest of French club AS Monaco FC who signed him from C.D.
+A childhood Sporting CP fan, he began his career in the third division with Clube Oriental de Lisboa, A.D.
+Machico and C.D.
 Nacional.

+Monaco

+In the summer of 1997, Costinha signed a five-year contract with La Liga's Valencia CF, but backed out when manager Jorge Valdano wanted to loan him to Villarreal CF; he then caught the interest of French club AS Monaco FC who acquired him through the influence of agent Jorge Mendes.
 After a tentative first season he became an important first-team member, helping with 28 matches and one goal to the 1999–2000 conquest of the Ligue 1 championship; he was part of a talented side which ousted Manchester United from the UEFA Champions League in 1998, on the away goals rule.

+Porto

-Aged almost 27, Costinha made his Primeira Liga debut when he joined FC Porto in 2001, going on to be an instrumental midfield element in the northerners' two consecutive national championships.
-On 9 March 2004, he scored against and effectively knocked out Manchester United in the Champions League first knockout round; Porto went on to win the title, beating his former side Monaco 3–0 in the final.
+Costinha joined FC Porto on a five-year deal in May 2001, and made his Primeira Liga debut on 12 August aged nearly 27; he was sent off in a 1–0 loss away to Sporting.
+He went on to be an instrumental midfield element in the northerners' two consecutive national championships.
+On 9 March 2004, he scored against and effectively knocked out Manchester United in the Champions League round of 16; Porto went on to win the title, beating his former side Monaco 3–0 in the final.

+Later career

-Again a starter throughout most of the 2004–05 campaign, Costinha was sold to FC Dynamo Moscow in May 2005 for €4 million alongside teammates Maniche and Giourkas Seitaridis, following Derlei, who left in January.
-Unsettled, he moved to Atlético Madrid ahead of 2006–07.
+Again a starter throughout most of the 2004–05 campaign, Costinha was sold to FC Dynamo Moscow in May 2005 for €4 million alongside teammates Maniche and Giourkas Seitaridis, following Derlei who left in January.
+The following month, he was suspended after an incident in a training camp in Israel.
+Unsettled, he moved to Atlético Madrid on a two-year contract ahead of 2006–07.

-Costinha was released by the Spaniards in August 2007, joining Serie A's Atalanta BC, where he appeared very rarely throughout his spell – only one match, in his first season – due to serious injuries and later because he was not considered fit to play competitively, despite him having the highest salary in the first team (€700,000 per year, in a contract due to expire in June 2010).
+Costinha was released by the Spaniards in August 2007, joining Atalanta BC of Serie A, where he appeared very rarely throughout his spell – only one match, in his first season – due to serious injuries and later because he was not considered fit to play competitively, despite him having the highest salary in the first team (€700,000 per year, in a contract due to expire in June 2010).
 The club tried to agree a mutual termination of the contract with him, and also attempted unsuccessfully to rescind it through the Italian Football League.